EPSRC Impact Acceleration Account

 Please note that some departments may have set an earlier internal deadline, so please check with your local research support team and prepare your application well in advance of the date advertised above.
 Applications must be reviewed online by departmental approvers and, where approved, submitted for review by the assessment panel before the deadline.

 If you have a potentially impactful project that falls within EPSRC research areas but does not fit with the IAA Technology Fund or Partnerships scheme, please speak to your department’s Research Facilitator in the first instance.

 Our privacy notice tells you what we are doing with your data and how we will keep it safe.
 We are processing your data for the purposes listed in the privacy notice only because you have given us consent to do so, by completing and submitting your application form.
-You can withdraw your consent at any time by contacting us at email@example.com, or 01865 282462 .
+You can withdraw your consent at any time by contacting us at firstname.lastname@example.org.
 In this event, we will stop the processing as soon as we can.
 However, this will not affect the lawfulness of any processing carried out before your withdrawal of consent.